Sheepadoodle’s are obedient, friendly, and loving with an appearance that will melt your heart!

 Most owners describe their sheepadoodle puppies as calm tempered, playful and intelligent.

 They boast a friendly nature which makes them popular in families.

 Some Sheepdog Poodle mix have even been successful service and guide dogs.

-Despite Old English Sheepdogs being brilliant family dogs and described as people pleasers, it is this very quality that can result in destructive behaviour if left alone.
+Despite Old English Sheepdogs being brilliant family dogs and described as people-pleasers, it is this very quality that can result in destructive behavior if left alone.

-Poodles rank very highly for intelligence and it is this quality that can result in unwanted destructive behaviours and excessive barking if not appropriately stimulated.
+Poodles rank very highly for intelligence and it is this quality that can result in unwanted destructive behaviors and excessive barking if not appropriately stimulated.

 How to Care for a Sheepadoodle

 So you’re tempted by their calm, intelligent, playful, and loving personality!
 But, what exactly does owning a Sheepdog Poodle mix actually involve?
 Let’s have a look!

 Food and Diet Requirements

 Canned food, kibble, dehydrated and raw are just a few options available to owners.